AI-Voodoo/Red_AI_Archive_Jeff_Sims/README.md

     - **Washington Post Coverage:** [article]( https://www.washingtonpost.com/technology/2023/05/11/hacking-ai-cybersecurity-future/ "View article")
     - **Dark Reading Coverage:** [article]( https://www.darkreading.com/endpoint-security/ai-blackmamba-keylogging-edr-security "View article")

-- **The Implications of Artificial Intelligence in Cybersecurity - Offense-Defense Balance:** Research cited, contributed to section: Polymorphic Malware and Evasion.
+- **The Implications of Artificial Intelligence in Cybersecurity - Offense-Defense Balance:** AI presents key opportunities within cybersecurity, but concerns remain regarding the ways malicious actors might also use the technology.
+In this study, the Institute  for Security and Technology (IST) seeks to paint a comprehensive picture of the state of play—cutting through vagaries and product marketing hype ```(Research cited pertaining to section: Polymorphic Malware and Evasion)```.
     - **Paper:** [The Implications of Artificial Intelligence in Cybersecurity](https://securityandtechnology.org/wp-content/uploads/2024/10/The-Implications-of-Artificial-Intelligence-in-Cybersecurity.pdf "View the paper")